-- We recommend you use SQLite for VDI mode only. - For easy install and MCS, you can switch between SQLite and PostgreSQL without having to install them manually.
-Unless otherwise specified through /etc/xdl/db.conf, the Linux VDA uses PostgreSQL by default. - You can also use /etc/xdl/db.conf to configure the port number for PostgreSQL.
+- We recommend you use SQLite for VDI mode only and use PostgreSQL for a hosted shared desktops delivery model. - For easy install and MCS, you can specify SQLite or PostgreSQL to use without having to install them manually.
+Unless otherwise specified through /etc/xdl/db.conf, the Linux VDA uses PostgreSQL by default. - You can also use /etc/xdl/db.conf to configure the port number for PostgreSQL. - 1.
+Run /opt/Citrix/VDA/sbin/ctxcleanup.sh.
+Omit this step if it is a fresh installation. - 2.
+Edit/etc/xdl/db.conf before running deploymcs.sh.

-Step 3f: Configure MCS variables
+Step 3h: Configure MCS variables